Building an end-to-end intelligent document processing solution using AWS

 - For Name suffix, enter a suffix you can identify later (for this post, we enter

-- Leave the remaining settings as default and choose Train.
+- Leave the remaining settings as default and choose Create.

 - When the training is complete, choose your recognizer and copy the ARN for your custom entity recognizer for future use.

 Creating a human review workflow